Three pink tennis balls on a blue court

 The Code #6: “A player should always give the opponent the benefit of any doubt.”

-If both partners do not agree that the ball is out, then the ball must be called in.
+In tennis, if partners disagree on whether or not the ball was out, then the ball must be called in.
+Here is more information on Who Makes the Call.

 Source: